 - Year 6

-The final year of the accreditation cycle consists of a self-study completed by the center, a comprehensive portfolio review, and a three member visit.
+The final year of the accreditation cycle consists of a self-study completed by the program, a comprehensive portfolio review, and a three member visit.
 National Site Team chairs and site team members are trained and selected by the Accreditation Commission.
-Upon completion of the review, the site team sends its initial report to the center, whereupon the center responds.
+Upon completion of the review, the site team sends its initial report to the program, whereupon the program responds.
 The site team then sends its final report to the Accreditation Commission for review.
 After reviewing the site team’s final report, the Accreditation Commission will take action.
 See 6 year Site Visit Plan for more information.